DevShubam/wordlists/README.md

 I welcome ideas, suggestions, or even pull requests.
 Have a word you think fits?
 Or found one that feels out of place?
 Open an issue or PR to discuss.

 ---
+#### Why I like passphrases

+Passphrases are just a bunch of words words— something like “waffle-radio-tiger-london.”
+They’re very secure when [generated randomly](https://20070816.xyz/passphrase), but can be memorized (although you should only memorize one, the passphrase you use for the master password for your password manager), and are easier to type than randomly generated passwords or secret keys.
+Because the words come from big wordlists and are picked at random, the end result is way stronger than a short and ramdom jumble of numbers, letters & symbols you’ll forget in 2 minutes.
+In short: passphrases give you big-time security with small-time stress.